Back to Blog

 The single most important aspect of intelligence is wisdom—the ability to recognize when you don’t know the answer.
 Generative AI literally won’t say “I don’t know the answer’.
 Instead, it makes something up.
 That’s what we call hallucinations.

 In trading, hallucinations aren’t harmless—they’re expensive.
 An AI that “guesses” a price level or misreads sentiment can cost millions in seconds.
+Strategies or models that look promising on paper often fail when not grounded in real, validated data.

 Which is why context is everything.